Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 Single firewall for the entire VPC

-/!\ Second source filter is an OR with the first source filter
+/!\ Second source filter is an OR with the first source filter /!\ For load balanced applications, firewall rules for GCP LB must be set to the VPC Network (a list of few publics IPs classes)

 ## Interconnection with private Datacenter
 ### Cloud Interconnect